2019, t. 2, nr 2 (4), poz. 28

-While on the merits The Gambia requests the Court to declare that Myanmar ‘has breached and continues to breach its obligations under the Genocide Convention’ (see Application, para 112), it first seeks a provisional measures order under Article 41 of the ICJ Statute.
+While on the merits The Gambia requests the Court to declare that Myanmar “has breached and continues to breach its obligations under the Genocide Convention” (see Application, para 112), at first seeks a provisional measures order under Article 41 of the ICJ Statute (para 113).
 The Gambia essentially asks the Court to order Myanmar to prevent new acts of genocide and to refrain from destroying evidence (para 132).

 The second set of legal proceedings has been initiated by the Burmese Rohingya Organisation UK (BROUK), and filed in the courts of Argentina